crymscom/srganalytics-ios/docs/README.md

 ## Advertising Identifier (IDFA)

-Neither the SRG Analytics SDK, nor its dependencies, involve the use of the Advertising Identifier (IDFA).
-Provided all other components your application depends on do not use the IDFA, you can therefore safely answer _No_ to the corresponding question when submitting your binaries through iTunes Connect.
+SRG Analytics internally links against `AdSupport.framework` and therefore requires extra care when submitting an application to the App Store.

+As part of your application submission process, you must provide reasons for Advertising Identifier usage.
+Be sure to tick the following checkboxes when asked to:

+* _Attribute this app installation to a previously served advertisement_.
+* _Attribute an action taken within this app to a previously served advertisement_.

+Since SRG SSR applications do not contain any ads, you must leave the _Serve advertisements within the app_ checkbox unticked.

 ## Demo project